 Why should you listen to me?

-Because I've played a lot of Cho'gath, and despite him going through a lot of changes, I believe he has settled in a very strong spot.
-He easily ends up with the largest health pool in the game because of his ult, but he also has good crowd control and damage.
+I've played a lot of Cho'gath, and despite him going through a lot of changes, I believe he has settled in a very strong spot.
+He easily ends up with the largest health pool in the game because of his ult, but he also has good crowd control and incredible burst damage.

 Here are some other guides I've made.